 My name is Joke van Dal-Kleijne and I was born on February 14th -St Valentine’s Day- in Holland in 1945.
 Since my 50th birthday whilst working as a Financial Administrator, I have devoted all of my spare time and a great deal of energy and passion to study piano and composition.
 And I don’t regret it.

-I attended a music school when I was twelve years old and later I had about a year piano lessons in Hulst with Jo Ivens, (with whom I am still in touch).
+I attended a music school when I was twelve years old and later I had piano lessons in Hulst with Jo Ivens, (with whom I am still in touch).
 Unfortunately, a serious accident put a stop to my piano playing and the piano was sold.
 I got married, had children and although painting and drawing had become more important to me than music, but I could not look at a piano without wanting to touch it.
 Eventually, soon after my 50th birthday, my husband told me that I had spent long enough touching other people’s pianos – it was time I bought one for myself- !
 The dream I always had of playing the piano could now come true!

 Three years of lessons later, I was fortunate to make contact with Louis Arons who gave me some theory books for my birthday and we decided to start with theory lessons in 2000.
 Two years later, Arons told me that my exercises were outstanding and that I should start composing.
 My first compositions were various canons before several ‘real’compositions, my second compostion was a Prelude and Fugue which was performed by Louis Arons on the large organ at Sint Jans Cathedral in ’s-Hertogenbosch.
 It was during a concert of the Niehoff series before an audience of over 150.
 I needed no further encouragement to continue.